| 2020 Nominations Now Open

 For a look at a recent outstanding I-Zone technology, watch this interview with representatives of Holst Centre, the winners of last year’s Best Prototype Award for their highly transparent, thin-film biometric scanner integrated on top of a flat-panel display

 Proposals for demonstrating new displays, input technologies, and innovations in related fields such as lighting and organic electronics will all be considered by the committee.
 Technologies should be in the pre-product stage or at least have been on the market no earlier six months prior to Display Week in June 2020.
 Demos that will be shown for the first time in a public forum at I-Zone are especially encouraged.
 Selections will be based on the novelty, interest, and quality of the prototype to be exhibited as described in the proposal.
 If a proposal is accepted, applicants must cover their own expenses, including travel, lodging, and the creation of a table-top exhibit demonstrating their prototypes.
 A knowledgeable person must be on hand on Tuesday, Wednesday, and Thursday, June 9-11, while the I-Zone is open to all attendees, to run the demonstration and answer questions.

 The deadline for applying to the 2020 I-Zone at Display Week is February 28, 2020.
-Nominations will open on this page in late fall of 2019.
+Nominations are now open.